-Substantially all employees of the Company participate in the funded Pension Plan after completing one year of service.
-Normal retirement benefits become payable when participants attain age 65 and complete five years of participation.
-The Company also provides unfunded benefits that count salary and annual Performance Pay Program payouts that are ineligible to be counted under the Pension Plan.
+Substantially all employees of the Company participate in the funded Pension Plan.
+Normal retirement benefits become payable when participants attain age 65.
+Employees are vested after completing five years of vesting service.
+One year of vesting service is equivalent to working at least 1,000 hours in a one-year period.
+The Company also provides unfunded benefits to certain employees, including the named executive officers, under two nonqualified plans: the Supplemental Benefit Plan (Pension-Related) (SBP-P) and the Supplemental Executive Retirement Plan (SERP).
+The SBP-P and the SERP provide additional benefits the Pension Plan cannot pay due to limits prescribed for the Pension Plan under the Internal Revenue Code of 1986, as amended (Internal Revenue Code).
 See the Pension Benefits table and accompanying information for more pension-related benefits information.

-Additionally, substantially all employees are eligible to participate in the Employee Savings Plan (ESP), Southern Company's 401(k) plan.
-The named executive officers are also eligible to participate in the Supplemental Benefit Plan (SBP), which is a nonqualified deferred compensation plan where employer contributions are made that are prohibited under the ESP due to limits set on employer contributions to 401(k) plans under the Internal Revenue Code.
+Substantially all employees are eligible to participate in the Employee Savings Plan (ESP), Southern Company's 401(k) plan.
+The named executive officers are also eligible to participate in the Supplemental Benefit Plan (SBP), which is a nonqualified deferred compensation plan where employer contributions are made that are prohibited under the ESP due to limits prescribed for 401(k) plans under the Internal Revenue Code.